cogini/chef-cookbooks/apt/README.md

 - distribution: this is usually your release's codename...ie something like `karmic`, `lucid` or `maverick`
 - components: package groupings..when it doubt use `main`
+- arch: constrain package to a particular arch like `i386`, `amd64` or even `armhf` or `powerpc`.
+Defaults to nil.
 - deb_src: whether or not to add the repository as a source repo as well - value can be `true` or `false`, default `false`.
-- key_server: the GPG keyserver where the key for the repo should be retrieved
+- keyserver: the GPG keyserver where the key for the repo should be retrieved
-- key: if a `key_server` is provided, this is assumed to be the fingerprint, otherwise it can be either the URI to the GPG key for the repo, or a cookbook_file.
+- key: if a `keyserver` is provided, this is assumed to be the fingerprint, otherwise it can be either the URI to the GPG key for the repo, or a cookbook_file.
+- key_proxy: if set, pass the specified proxy via `http-proxy=` to GPG.
 - cookbook: if key should be a cookbook_file, specify a cookbook where the key is located for files/default.
 Defaults to nil, so it will use the cookbook where the resource is used.